destination-earth-digital-twins/deode-workflow-docs/docs/_sources/markdown_docs/tasks.md.txt

 ## Postprocessing
  * {class}`deode.tasks.creategrib.CreateGrib` converts FA files to GRIB files.

- * {class}`deode.tasks.extractsqlite.ExtractSQLite` extracts data for point verification with harp.
+ * {class}`deode.tasks.sqlite.ExtractSQLite` extracts data for point verification with harp.
 Options defined in [config.extractsqlite](#property-config-extractsqlite) and in the parameter lists under `deode/data/sqlite`
+ * {class}`deode.tasks.sqlite.MergeSQLites` Merge multiple sqlite files into a single sqlite file in the cases of an ensemble.
+Options defined in [config.extractsqlite](#property-config-extractsqlite).
+The task is only active in case of more than 1 ensemble member and if the suite control setting `config.suite_control.do_mergesqlite` is `True`.

 ## Archiving
 All non temporary files produced by the Deode-Workflow are stored in a directory defined by `config.system.archive` usually defined as `SOME_PATH/YOUR_EXP/archive/YYYY/MM/DD/HH`.
 Depending on your system these file may be left there for further usage or sent to a more permanent storage.
 Currently support is implemented or on the way to be implemented for the following